patrickhancke/kbc-cloud-native-practical-case/README.md

 People can look up cocktails and meals through these apps and add them to a shopping list.
 The shopping list keeps track of all the distinct ingredients of the cocktails and meals added to the shopping list.

-They want to aim at a minimum viable product: they have identified two APIs that they want to use during this first
+They want to aim at a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product): they have identified two APIs to use during this first phase:
-phase:

 * https://www.thecocktaildb.com/api.php
 * https://www.themealdb.com/api.php